Polish police find body of young Syrian near Belarus border

 Poland’s Border Guards agency on Saturday morning said in one case, Belarusian soldiers began destroying a temporary border barrier near the Polish village of Czeremcha and used laser beams to blind Polish security services.

-Nearby, a group of some 100 migrants was waiting to cross the border.
+Nearby, a group of some 100 migrants and refugees waited to cross the border.
 “Belarusians equipped the foreigners with tear gas, which was used toward the Polish services,” the Border Guards said, saying the Poles stopped the attempts to cross.

 Many of the reported incidents at the border are very hard to verify.
 Independent journalists face limits to their reporting in Belarus, and a state of emergency in Poland’s border zone prevents media from entering the area.